Lilli-K2/ActiveMouse-SFB1315/README.md

 ### Install Dependencies

-For a more detailed guide on installing [DeepLabCut-live](https://github.com/DeepLabCut/DeepLabCut-live) and training models with [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) please see their respective documentations.
+For a more detailed guide on installing [DeepLabCut-live](https://github.com/DeepLabCut/DeepLabCut-live) and training models with [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) please see their respective documentations. <br>
 Now with Anaconda use the following commands.